 Again unsurprisingly the European brand Schmincke paint in this example is less expensive at Jackson’s a UK online store.
 So remember to check the best price for you and don’t forget that these companies offer international shipping.

 I apologise for the length of time it has taken me to put this post together, but it took a while to compile all the information.
-I truly hope that you find the information useful if you are contemplating a watercolor purchase or equally suggestions on how to set up your own palette and truly get to know the watercolors you have already :D
+I truly hope that you find the information useful if you are contemplating a watercolour purchase or equally suggestions on how to set up your own palette and truly get to know the watercolours you have already :D

-I thought I’d finish with a gallery of pictures of cards I’ve made recently with my watercolors.
-Click on a photo to make it larger and you can find all my watercolor tagged posts here :D
+I thought I’d finish with a gallery of pictures of cards I’ve made recently with my watercolours.
+Click on a photo to make it larger and you can find all my watercolour tagged posts here :D

 8. PIN ME

-I’d love if you pinned this summary image and called by on Pinterest :D
+I’d love it if you pinned this summary image and called by on Pinterest :D